 Mind you, it’s not just about typing a bunch of words, it’s about understanding how Google wants you to write and follow accordingly.

-Things like SEO, the format of writing, punctuation, internal linking, editing old posts are key essentials that help a website rank.
+Things like SEO, the format of writing, punctuation, internal linking, and editing old posts are key essentials that help a website rank.

 Learn these skills and become a content writer.
 A good content writer can also be a good sales representative.
 So you can learn two highly profitable skills at once.